-Please take the necessary precautions to prevent fines and other action by your local code compliance department.
-Many people think that is OK to just buy a shed from Home Depot and place it in your backyard, it may well be but it pays to check first.
+Please take the necessary precautions to prevent fines and other actions by your local code compliance department.
+Many people think that it is OK to just buy a shed from Home Depot and place it in your backyard, it may well be but it pays to check first.

 Do You Need Engineered Plans for your Backyard Building?

-If you're buying your storage shed plans can usually be obtained from your supplier or if you are going to do your own construction you will need to buy a standard set of building plans which have been stamped by an engineer in your state.
+If you’re buying your storage shed plans can usually be obtained from your supplier.
+If you are going to do your construction you will need to buy a standard set of building plans.
+These have usually been stamped by an engineer in your state.

-Building your own shed is within the capabilities of most homeowner with the neccessary tools and some help from friends.
-Power tools such as framing nailers and miter saws are readily available and there is plenty of help online with comprehensive tutorials on Youtube to help you through the process.
+Building your shed is within the capabilities of most homeowners with the necessary tools and some help from friends.
+Power tools such as framing nailers and miter saws are readily available.
+There is plenty of help online with comprehensive tutorials on YouTube to help you through the process.